fbpx

 District 21 comprises Upper Bukit Timah, Ulu Pandan, and Clementi Park.

-This district is mainly known as an education hub, as it contains several well-known educational institutions including the National University of Singapore (NUS), Singapore Polytechnic, and Ngee Ann Polytechnic.
+This district is mainly known as an education hub, as it contains several well-known educational institutions, including the National University of Singapore (NUS), Singapore Polytechnic, and Ngee Ann Polytechnic.

 At the same time, District 21 is also home to lush greenery and suburban shopping centres for those not currently in school.
+Convenient access to major expressways like the PIE and AYE, along with nearby MRT stations on the Downtown and East-West lines, further enhances the connectivity of this district, making properties in this neighbourhood both accessible and valuable.

-They are also all close to various amenities such as supermarkets and shopping malls, providing residents with convenient access to daily necessities.
+They are also all close to various amenities, such as supermarkets and shopping malls, providing residents with convenient access to daily necessities.

 In addition, King Albert Park is near the King Albert Park MRT station, providing residents with easy access to other parts of the city.